sirfrank96/sports-keypoints/README.md

 * Git: <https://git-scm.com/install/>
 * Docker: <https://www.docker.com/get-started/>
 * Python 3.10 (this is for the client gui application, see README in clients/python-golf-client for more information): <https://www.python.org/downloads/>
-* Optional: Machine with NVIDIA GPUs with 10+ GB of VRAM + Drivers + NVIDIA Container Toolkit (this is for the computer vision service, see README in computervision-service for more information)
+* Optional: Machine with NVIDIA GPUs with 10+ GB of VRAM + Drivers + NVIDIA Container Toolkit.
+NVIDIA NGC Catalog account: <https://catalog.ngc.nvidia.com/> (this is for the computer vision service, see README in computervision-service for more information)

 ### Usage